How to get workers’ compensation as a professional athlete in Arizona

 At the Law Offices of Robert E. Wisniewski, we can make sure you receive full and fair compensation for your sports injury.

-For over 43 years, we have provided timely, dedicated representation to thousands of severely injured workers across Arizona—including players for the Arizona Cardinals, Arizona Diamondbacks, Arizona Coyotes and the Tucson Roadrunners.
+For 45 years, we have provided timely, dedicated representation to thousands of severely injured workers across Arizona—including players for the Arizona Cardinals, Arizona Diamondbacks, Arizona Coyotes and the Tucson Roadrunners.

 Workers’ compensation is all we do, and we do it well.